Beer can enthusiasts head to New Mexico for ‘CANvention’

 ALBUQUERQUE, N.M. — Hundreds of beer can collectors are heading to New Mexico for a “CANvention.”

-The Albuquerque Journal reports the Brewery Collectibles Club of America is scheduled Thursday to start celebrating different types of beer cans at their three-day national gathering at the Albuquerque Convention Center.
+The Albuquerque Journal reports the Brewery Collectibles Club of America is scheduled Thursday to start celebrating different types of beer cans at its three-day national gathering at the Albuquerque Convention Center.

 The club says the event attracts collectors from around the world who trade, buy and sell vintage and craft beer cans.
 It is a chance for those attending to sample beer from local Albuquerque brewers.